 The code snippet below shows how we would instantiate the DUT, assuming that the signals clk, in_1, in_b and out_q are declared previously.

 example_design dut ( .clock (clk), .reset (reset), .a (in_a), .b (in_b), .q (out_q) );

 The next thing we do is generate a clock and reset signal in our verilog testbench.

 In both cases, we can write the code for this within an initial block.
 We then use the verilog delay operator to schedule the changes of state.

 In the case of the clock signal, we use the forever keyword to continually run the clock signal during our tests.

 This frequency is chosen purely to give a fast simulation time.
-In reality, 1GHz clock rates in FPGAs are not achievable and the testbench clock frequency should match the frequency of the hardware clock.
+In reality, 500MHz clock rates in FPGAs are difficult to achieve and the testbench clock frequency should match the frequency of the hardware clock.

 The verilog code below shows how the clock and the reset signals are generated in our testbench.

 // generate the clock initial begin clk = 1'b0; forever #1 clk = ~clk; end // Generate the reset initial begin reset = 1'b1; #10 reset = 1'b0; end